johnalison/WorkingPhilosophy/DontLie.md

 - Never exaggerate, its a branch of lying (Baltasar Gracian)

 - Only act with honourable men.
 Dis-honorable ones are not constrained by virtue

+- "Track records are very important.
+If you start early to have a perfect track record in some simple thing like honest, you're well on your way to success in this world."
+   Charlie Munger